Constraining the Hubble Constant with a Simulated Full Covariance Matrix Using Neural Networks: Constraining Using the CC Dataset

 \subsection{GP}

-In Subsection \ref{subsec:EMCEE}, we examine how different combinations of epochs and batch size affect the constraint on $\mathrm{H}_0$.
-This is done by simulating the covariance matrix of the CC dataset and applying the EMCEE method.
-To minimize the impact of the constraint method itself, we take a different approach in this subsection.
-Instead of using EMCEE, we apply Gaussian Process to test how different epoch and batch size combinations in FCNN-based covariance matrix simulations influence the $\mathrm{H}_0$ constraint.
+In this section, to minimize the impact of the constraint method, we hold the CC data and covariance fixed and replace EMCEE with a GP to isolate method effects on the $\mathrm{H}_0$ constraint.
 GP regression provides a model-independent method for reconstructing the CC dataset and estimating $\mathrm{H}_0$.
 Following \cite{2006gpml.book.....R}, GP is a non-parametric approach that models data as a multivariate Gaussian distribution, enabling the interpolation of unknown values without assuming an explicit functional form.
 This makes it particularly useful for reconstructing the Hubble parameter $H(z)$ as a function of redshift $z$, where $\mathrm{H}_0$ is determined from the reconstructed value of $H(z)$ at $z = 0$.
-In this study, we enhance the standard GP approach by incorporating the full covariance matrix of the CC dataset, which is simulated using an FCNN.
+In this study, we enhance the standard GP approach by incorporating the full covariance matrix of the CC dataset, which is simulated using a PD-CovNet.
 Unlike previous studies \citep{2021ApJ...915..123S, 2023ApJS..266...27Z} that assumed independent data points with only diagonal uncertainties, our approach effectively captures correlations between redshift measurements.
 This provides a more comprehensive statistical treatment of the data and improves the robustness of the resulting $\mathrm{H}_0$ constraint.

 To model the observed CC data, given as ($z_i, H_i, \sigma_i$), we assume that the errors $\sigma_i$ follow a Gaussian distribution.
 The data vector $\bm{H}$ is then described by